sysops-notes/sysops-notes.github.io/sections/vpc.md

 * The rule with the lowest number that matched will be used (aka Not all rules will be evaluated)
 * Newly created Network ACLs will deny everything
 * Ephemeral ports must be opened if the ACL is restrictive (High numbered ports for TCP connection)

+## Security groups

+* Acts at an Instance level
+* An instance can be assigned 5 security groups
+* Each security group can have up to 50 rules
+* Can only specify `Allow` rules
+* Security groups are Stateful
+	* If allowed inbound, outbound will be allowed regardless
+	* If allowed outbound, inbound will be allowed regardless

 ## VPC Peering